badgerloop-software/race-profile/readMe.txt

-Work in Progress.
-Need to run Setup.m before simulation in order to load constants into file.
+Work in Progress, Need to run Setup.m before simulation in order to load constants into file.